culturesofknowledge/emplaces/design/gk-workflow-notes.md

 2. Create core data for new place:

     - [Auto] Use `geonamesdataexport` to generate EMPlaces RDF.
 This will also include information about known containing regions from GeoNames.
+    - @@@TODO: add details of merging additional description from Wikidata/Wikipedia

 3. Allocate permanent URI for new place...  (process unclear)